0xJasonMurray/jasonmurray.org/content/now.md

 # Work

-- Starting in December of 2021, I am transitioning from Network Architect to Assistant Director of Digital Forensics and Incident Response at [Washington University in St. Louis](https://wustl.edu/).
+- In Feburary of 2022, I took over as the Assistant Director and Architect of Digital Forensics and Incident Response at [Washington University in St. Louis](https://wustl.edu/).
+I now lead a team of talented Security Analysts to defend the university from cyber security villains!
-- I've been a part of the Network Engineering team for the past 16 years.
-First as the Sr. Unix Systems Engineer, where I managed hundreds of Unix (Solaris and Linux) hosts.
-Then Sr. Network and Systems Engineer, designing and managing thousands of networking devices.
-And finally Network Architect, leading strategic planning.
-- Throughout the years, I've played a role in designing and managing the wireless, network, security, and server infrastructure.
-From the access layer to the Internet edge and everywhere in between, nearly every project in the Network Engineering team passed through my desk in some form.
-- It will be sad to leave the department I've called home for so long, but I am looking forward to leading and growing the Information Security Office.
+- I'm hiring a Security Analyst III to join my team.
+If you interested check out the job description: https://wustl.wd1.myworkdayjobs.com/External/job/Washington-University-Medical-Campus/Information-Security-Analyst-III---WUIT---Digital-Forensics-and-Incident-Response_JR65729
+- Enrolled in a Technical Leadership certification program at WashU: https://tlcenter.wustl.edu/leadership-series-interest-form

 # Family